 4. Reduced Salt in Meals

-Sous vide is renowned for the flavor of the food it produces.
-Flavor is not lost like traditional boiling methods during cooking.
-The natural flavors of the food are greatly enhanced and kept due to the longer cooking time with sous vide.
+Sous vide cooking is renowned for the flavor of the food it produces.
+Flavor is not lost like traditional boiling methods during sous vide cooking.
+The natural flavors of the food are greatly enhanced and kept due to the longer cook time.

 This process of locking the flavors in the airtight vacuum bags means that it isn’t necessary to add as much salt or other flavor enhancers.
 You can still add spices and a little olive oil if you want, but I use less than through traditional methods of cooking.

 We already eat far too much salt in our diets, nine out of ten Americans eat too much salt.
 Too much salt can lead to high blood pressure and this increases the risks of heart attacks and strokes.

 5. It Can Improve Food Safety

 It may sound counter-intuitive to say that using a lower temperatures can improve food safety by reducing the chance of contamination.
 If you stick to a few guidelines, then this method is an extremely safe way to cook.

 Ultimately, the point of sous vide cooking is to cook the food at a precise temperature in a sous vide water bath.
 Done correctly, a temperature-controlled water bath ensures that the food is evenly cooked throughout.